clarisseth/lambda-tensorflow-benchmark/README.md

-# Lambda Lab Deep Learning Benchmarks
+# Lambda Labs Deep Learning Tensorflow Benchmarks

 Lambda Labs published a series of blogs at https://lambdalabs.com/blog which calculate training performance of a number of TensorFlow models by calculating the number of images per second processed.
 The following models are tested: